What are the order types available at Emint ?

 Stop Loss order

-For example, you hold 100 shares of Reliance Industries at INR 2000.
-Suddenly the market starts falling rapidly and you want to limit potential losses and decide to place a stop-loss order with Emint.
-You set up a stop loss order with a price of INR 1800.
-This means that if the stock price drops to INR 1800 or below, Emint will automatically sell the shares to limit your losses
+For example, a customer holds 100 shares of Reliance Industries at INR 2000.
+Suddenly the market starts falling rapidly and the customer wants to limit potential losses and decides to place a stop-loss order with Emint.
+They set up a stop loss order with a trigger price of INR 1850 and execution price of INR 1800.
+This means that if the stock price drops to INR 1850, the SL order at INR 1800 will be placed.
+Emint will automatically sell the shares at or above execution price to limit your losses

-By using a stop-loss order, your potential losses are capped at INR 200 per share.
+By using a stop-loss order, the potential losses are capped at INR 150 per share.

 Stop Loss market order

-Place a stop loss market order with a trigger price, at which point the order will be triggered to be executed.
+Place a stop loss market order with a trigger price, at which point the order will be triggered to be executed at the prevailing market price at that point in time

-For example, you hold 100 shares of Reliance Industries at INR 2000.
-To protect your investment and limit potential losses, you can place a SL-M order at a trigger price of say INR 1800, specifying that the shares should be sold if the price drops below INR 1800.
-If the price of Reliance starts starts falling rapidly and reaches INR 1800 or lower, the stop-loss market order is triggered and your order will be executed.
-However, the actual execution price of the stop-loss market order may be slightly different from INR 1800 due to market fluctuations and liquidity
+For example, the customer holds 100 shares of Reliance Industries at INR 2000.
+To protect the investment and limit potential losses, customer can place a SL-M order at a trigger price of say INR 1800, specifying that the shares should be sold if the price drops below INR 1800.
+If the price of Reliance starts falling rapidly and reaches INR 1800 or lower, the stop-loss market order is triggered and the order will be executed at the prevailing market price at that point in time.
+However, the actual execution price of the stop-loss market order may be different from INR 1800 due to market fluctuations and liquidity

 SL-M order are not allowed while trading in options.